skintigh/defcon27_badge_sdr/README.md

 Install

 Install Pentoo on a physical machine.
 Common belief is it SDR won't work on a VM.
-This seems correct on Oracle Virtualbox, but earlier experiments of mine indicated VMWare might work
+This seems correct on Oracle Virtualbox, but earlier experiments of mine indicated VMWare might work.

 Gnuradio-companion will timeout on UHD for 10 seconds every time you try to run a program.
 This is a very old bug in 0.2.0.
 It was fixed in 2018, to fix it you need to uninstall 0.2.0 and build the latest version.
 Directions...

 Intro